dominodatalab/aihub_automl_autogluon/README.md

 *invoke_model.py* - This file contains code to call the model API to get predictions

 *model.py* - This file contains code to deploy the built models as a model API.
 It can also be used to call a job.
-The `predict_with_models` functions it the function that gets called from the model API and the arguments specified in `parser` in the `if __name__ == "__main__":` predicate are used to run the job.
+The `predict_with_models` is the function that gets called from the model API and the arguments specified in `parser` in the `if __name__ == "__main__":` predicate are used to run the job.
 Note, in order to run this as a job the `--is_job` must be specified as a CLI argument

 ## License
 This template is licensed under Apache 2.0 and contains the following components: